jennhu/reflexive-anaphor-licensing/README.md

 A closer look at the performance of neural language models on reflexive anaphor licensing.
 *Proceedings of the Society for Computation in Linguistics (SCiL 2020)* Volume 3.

-If you use any of our code or analyses, please cite the paper using the bibtex below:
+If you use any of our code, data, or analyses, please cite the paper using the bib entry below:
 ```
 @InProceedings{Hu:et-al:2020,
   Author = {Hu, Jennifer and Chen, Sherry Yong and Levy, Roger},